Leaf-Agriculture/docs/docs/alerts_events.md

 ### Operation Processing Finished

 Event when a Field Operation has successfully finished.
-This event could be useful for fetching the resources of an operation and such as images, summary and units.
+This event could be useful for fetching the resources of an operation such as images, summary and units.

 Alerts for this event are in the following format: